 Can You Change Your Income-Driven Student Loan Payment When Your Income Changes?

-How Your Income-Driven Repayment Plan is Impacted by an Income Change
+How Your Income-Driven Repayment Plan Is Impacted by an Income Change

 An income-driven repayment plan can help make paying off student loans more manageable by tailoring your monthly payments to your income and household size.
 For example, income-based repayment (IBR) could be a good fit if you're at the beginning of your career and aren't earning a lot yet.

 But what happens when your income drops and your payments no longer fit your budget?
 For example, you may decide to switch jobs or get laid off from work, both of which can directly impact your paychecks.
-Knowing what to do next following a reduction in income could help you steady your monthly budget and weather the financial storm.
+Knowing what to do following a reduction in income could help you steady your monthly budget and weather the financial storm.

 How to Report a Change in Income to Your Student Loan Servicer

 The Department of Education offers an online tool to help guide you through the reporting process when your income changes.
 Here's how it works:

 - First, visit the Department of Education's income-driven repayment plan website.

 - Find the menu option that says "Recalculate my monthly payment" and log in to your account.